OliviaCheng99/flappy_birds/README.md

 ## databse in build directory
 stores the json file containning all the users' info.
 ## test_resource in build directory
-when signing up, you can test to upload your profile pic from this directory.
+when signing up, you can upload the profile pictures we provid for you from this directory.
+Or, you can choose your own fancy avatar from any directory you want.